 An OBD2 scanner is used for finding the vehicle’s engine problems.
 It results in some trouble codes.
-The owners of the vehicle just need to fix these problems for their safe journey.
-For your information, you cannot use an OBD2scanner into your car if the car was manufactured before 1996.
+That is to say, The owners of the vehicle just need to fix these problems for their safe journey.
+To Clarify, you cannot use an OBD2scanner into your car if the car was manufactured before 1996.
 Almost all vehicles after 1996 can interact with OBD-II diagnostic systems.

-Step by Step Guide to use OBD2 Scanner
+Step by Step Guide How to use OBD2 Scanner

 - At first, you have to ensure that your vehicle is turned off.

 - Take the OBD2 scanner tool and you will find a Data Link Connector attached to.

 - Above all, Check under the steering wheel, or down to your driver side.
 You will find a port or plug to connect the Data Link Connector.
 The Data Link Connector has a 16-pin plug.
 Now, connect the data connector.

 - After connecting port with your scanner, sit on your driving seat; put your vehicle’s key, switch “ON” the ignition cylinder.
 Remember, some OBD-II scanners from the other brands need to turn on your vehicle’s engine and let it running for while to idle.